physbean/education_math_homework_generator/README.rst

      :alt: Python 3

-Simple, scalable addition and subtraction homework generator using python and latex to create clean pdfs for early childhood
+A repository of simple, scalable mathematics homework generator using python and latex to create pdfs for early childhood education.
+Customizable tools are also included to be used as an aid, including custimizable number lines and tables.
+This project was started for self-learning on common distribution tools and utilities, but given the number of families now homeschooling their children because of SARS-CoV-2, this seemed like the most useful side project to put out their for the world.
+Any feedback or requests are welcome as I continue to learn project structure and all the other tools defined in this template (link below).

 * Free software: MIT license